anshulsinghh/covid19/README.md

 # Speeding COVID-19 Testing via Pooled Test Optimization
 This was a joint project between Zane Calini and Anshul Singh, and it was submitted to UC Berkeley's Hack:Now.
-We placed in the top 30 projects out of 223 submssions.
+We placed in the top 30 projects out of 223 project submssions.
 https://devpost.com/software/covid-19-binary-search-pool-testing-optimization

 ## Intro